wealthkernel/api-documentation-guides/docs/due-diligence/Basics.md

 }
 ```

 The `UpdatedBy` field keeps a record of the person who made the update.
-This is typically the the individual's email address, but `System` updates are also acceptable for automated updates.
+This is typically the the individual's email address, but `System` is an acceptable value to indicate that the update had no human involvement.

 ### Monitoring